microsoft/PSRule/README.md

 ### Define a rule

-To define a rule use the `Rule` keyword.
+To define a rule, use a `Rule` block saved to a file with the `.Rule.ps1` extension.

 ```powershell
 Rule 'NameOfRule' {